fayzan23/WeGo/README.md

 Order History: Access your order history to review past deliveries and plan for future ones based on your preferences.

-Join us on the journey towards a smarter, more efficient delivery experience with the Autonomous Delivery Hub.
+Join us on the journey towards a smarter, more efficient delivery experience with the WeGo.
 Embrace the future of autonomous deliveries, where convenience meets innovation.